BUU22591 Personal and Professional Development Programme (PPD)

 Career Advisor: Fiona Hayes, Careers Services

 The module offers you a space to reflect on your personal and professional development and prepares for searching a summer internship.
 The course builds on the academic field of Positive Organizational Scholarship.
 Positive Organizational Scholarship is an interdisciplinary approach to leading and being in work organizations in ways that call forth high organizational performance simultaneous with bringing out the best in people.
 Positive Organizational Scholarship is an interdisciplinary approach to leading and being in work organizations in ways that call forth high organizational performance simultaneous with bringing out the best in people.
 Positive Organizational Scholarship draws from multiple theoretical perspectives in the interdisciplinary field of organizational studies.
-These include developments in positive psychology, positive applied organizational psychology, positive organizational behavior, and appreciative inquiry.
+These include developments in positive psychology, positive applied organizational psychology, positive organizational behaviour, and appreciative inquiry.
 The module will include contributions from the Careers Services.

 Learning and Teaching Approach: